With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Concern Professional Services For Children Youth And Families is a mental health treatment center in Bethlehem, PA, located at 90 South Commerce Way, Suite 300, 18017 zip code area.
 Concern Professional Services For Children Youth And Families provides outpatient treatment.
-Concern Professional Services For Children Youth And Families offers individual psychotherapy, couples/family therapy and activity therapy to children / adolescents, young adults and seniors 65 or older.
+Concern Professional Services For Children Youth And Families offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to young adults, adults and children / adolescents.

-Learn MoreNortheast Treatment Centers is one of mental health facilities in Bethlehem, Pennsylvania, located at 44 East Broad Street, Suite 020, 18018 zip code.
+Learn MoreNortheast Treatment Centers is a mental health facility in Bethlehem, PA, located at 44 East Broad Street, Suite 020, 18018 zip code area.
 Northeast Treatment Centers provides outpatient treatment.
-Northeast Treatment Centers provides individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Northeast Treatment Centers provides couples/family therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
 Northeast Treatment Centers also supports people requiring dual diagnosis treatment.

-Learn MoreNew Directions Treatment Services is a mental health treatment center in Bethlehem, Pennsylvania, located at 2456 Broadhead Road, part of the 18020 zip code.
+Learn MoreNew Directions Treatment Services is a mental health clinic in Bethlehem, PA, located at 2456 Broadhead Road, in the 18020 zip code.
 New Directions Treatment Services provides outpatient treatment.
-New Directions Treatment Services also offers psychotropic medication, behavior modification and couples/family therapy to adults, young adults and seniors 65 or older.
-New Directions Treatment Services supports people requiring dual diagnosis treatment and people with serious mental illness.
-New Directions Treatment Services also provides family psychoeducation, diet and exercise counseling and suicide prevention services.
+New Directions Treatment Services offers individual psychotherapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, seniors 65 or older and adults.
+New Directions Treatment Services also supports people requiring dual diagnosis treatment and people with serious mental illness.
+More services at New Directions Treatment Services include suicide prevention services, court-ordered outpatient treatment and illness management and recovery.

-Learn MoreLehigh Valley Health Network Inpatient Psychiatry is a mental health clinic in Bethlehem, PA, located at 2545 Schoenersville Road, in the 18017 zip code.
-Lehigh Valley Health Network Inpatient Psychiatry provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Lehigh Valley Health Network Inpatient Psychiatry offers psychotropic medication, electroconvulsive therapy and activity therapy to adults, young adults and children / adolescents.
-Lehigh Valley Health Network Inpatient Psychiatry also supports people with PTSD, children/adolescents with serious emotional disturbance and transitional age young adults.
-More services at Lehigh Valley Health Network Inpatient Psychiatry include psychosocial rehabilitation services, education services and illness management and recovery.
+Learn MoreLehigh Valley Health Network Inpatient Psychiatry is a mental health center in Bethlehem, Pennsylvania, located at 2545 Schoenersville Road, 18017 zip code.
+Lehigh Valley Health Network Inpatient Psychiatry provides partial hospitalization/day treatment, hospital inpatient treatment and telemedicine/telehealth.
+Lehigh Valley Health Network Inpatient Psychiatry offers group therapy, trauma therapy and activity therapy to adults, young adults and seniors 65 or older.
+Lehigh Valley Health Network Inpatient Psychiatry also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+More services available at Lehigh Valley Health Network Inpatient Psychiatry include family psychoeducation, suicide prevention services and diet and exercise counseling.

 Learn MoreRobbins Bower Crisis Residence is a mental health clinic in Allentown, Pennsylvania, located at 910 East Emmaus Avenue, 18103.
-Robbins Bower Crisis Residence offers residential treatment and telemedicine/telehealth.
-Robbins Bower Crisis Residence provides trauma therapy, psychotropic medication and individual psychotherapy to adults, seniors 65 or older and young adults.
-Robbins Bower Crisis Residence also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Robbins Bower Crisis Residence offers telemedicine/telehealth and residential treatment.
+Robbins Bower Crisis Residence provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Robbins Bower Crisis Residence also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
 Some other services provided by Robbins Bower Crisis Residence include illness management and recovery and suicide prevention services.

 Learn MoreHaven House is a mental health facility in Allentown, PA, located at 1411 Union Boulevard, in the 18109 zip code.
 Haven House provides partial hospitalization/day treatment and outpatient treatment.
-Haven House provides behavior modification, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Some other services available at Haven House include diet and exercise counseling, integrated primary care services and education services.
+Haven House provides group therapy, psychotropic medication and trauma therapy to adults, young adults and children / adolescents.
+Some other services available at Haven House include diet and exercise counseling, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.